-- 5.1 EqIAs are an important part of the planning and policy making process, the principle being to establish whether policies or proposals are likely to inadvertently discriminate against a particular group. - 5.2 This assessment has demonstrated that the generic nature of the WCS and its subject matter and the fact that we all generate waste regardless of age, race, gender, disability etc. means that no particular group will be disadvantaged or discriminated against through the proposed vision, objectives and core policies rather there will be a range of beneficial impacts for all including in particular the environmental and financial benefits associated with the diversion of waste from landfill.
+- 5.1 EqIAs are an important part of the planning and policy making process, the principle being to establish whether policies or proposals are likely to inadvertently discriminate against a particular group. - 5.2 This assessment has demonstrated that the generic nature of the WCS and its subject matter and the fact that we all generate waste regardless of age, race, gender, disability etc. means that no particular group will be disadvantaged or discriminated against through the proposed focused changes. - 5.3 Rather the vision, objectives and core policies will have a range of potential beneficial impacts for all including the environmental and financial benefits associated with the diversion of waste from landfill.